waelhammoudeh/pgadmin4-slackbuild/README.md

 PgAdmin 4
 =========

-Slackware64 build script for the Desktop part of pgAdmin4.
+Slackware64 build script for pgAdmin4 program.

 Use the script included here at your OWN risk.